simple-samples/simple-servlets/README.md

 # Tomcat Project:
+REFACTOR: Add in instructions to write the classes necessary

 ## New Project Setup
 ### Starting a New Project
 Create a new maven project in IntelliJ.
 You should get the boilerplate maven directories, including src/main/java.
 Create a new directory under main called `webapp`.
 Inside that directory create a new directory called `WEB-INF`.
 Then inside WEB-INF create a file called `web.xml`.
 So now we should have the following path and file: